-A sample set of pages are tested every week by an independent third-party specialist company called Sitemorse, and ad-hoc testing of the entire site is completed at random intervals.
-The testing is carried out by Dartford Borough Council, using third party tools.
+A sample set of pages are tested every week by an independent third-party specialist company called Sitemorse, and ad-hoc testing of the entire site is completed at random intervals by Dartford Borough Council, using third party tools.

 Our campaign microsites are available at:

-- "https://connect.dartford.gov.uk/publicaccesslive/selfservice/dashboard.htm" (Council Tax & Benefits) Request logged with supplier, work planned to ensure standard Portal will be complaint by the end of Q1 2020.
+- "https://connect.dartford.gov.uk/publicaccesslive/selfservice/dashboard.htm" (Council Tax and Benefits) Request logged with supplier, work planned to ensure standard Portal will be complaint by the end of Q1 2020

 - "https://windmz.dartford.gov.uk/myproperty" (My Property application) Currently working on a replacement system in-house